Vulkan: Vulkan 1.1

 At SIGGRAPH 2016, Khronos announced that Vulkan would be getting support for automatic multi-GPU features, similar to what is offered by Direct3D 12.
-Multi-GPU support included in-API removes the need for SLI or Crossfire which requires graphics cards to be of the same model.
+Multi-GPU support included in-API removes the need for SLI or Crossfire, which requires graphics cards to be of the same model.
 API multi-GPU instead allows the API to intelligently split the workload among two or more completely different GPUs.
 For example, integrated GPUs included on the CPU can be used in conjunction with a high-end dedicated GPU for a slight performance boost.

 On March 7, 2018, Vulkan 1.1 was released by the Khronos Group.
 This first major update to the API standardized several extensions, such as multi-view, device groups, cross-process and cross-API sharing, advanced compute functionality, HLSL support, and YCbCr support.
-At the same time, it also brought better compatibility with DirectX 12, explicit multi-GPU support, (optional extensions for supporting hardware, e.g. some Nvidia GPUs, on e.g. Windows and Android) ray tracing support, and laid the groundwork for the next generation of GPUs.
+At the same time, it brought better compatibility with DirectX 12, explicit multi-GPU support, (optional extensions for supporting hardware, e.g. some Nvidia GPUs, on e.g. Windows and Android) ray tracing support, and laid the groundwork for the next generation of GPUs.
 Alongside Vulkan 1.1, SPIR-V was updated to version 1.3.